mar-esther23/WibblyWobbly/README.md

    ```

 ### Raise Warnings
-Warnings of potential missclassified values to facilitate visual inspection.
+Warnings of potential misclassified values to facilitate visual inspection.
 To raise warnings using WibblyWobbly:

 1. Run steps 1 and 2 from the section [Match Data to a Catalog](#Match-Data-to-a-Catalog).
 2. Use the method `map_list_to_catalog` in your WibblyWobbly instance to match the data with the catalog.
 Set `output_format="dictionary"` and `warnings=True`.